derrandz/transcrypto-api/README.md

 **Description:**

-This repository contains all the summitto services in a monorepo manner.
+This repository contains all the transcrypto-api services in a monorepo manner.

 List of implemented services:
     * txsigner (microservice)